AdaCompNUS/context-pomdp/README.md

 The algorithm was initially published in our ICRA [(paper)](https://arxiv.org/abs/1911.04074):

-Cai, P., Lee, Y., Luo, Y. and Hsu, D., 2020.
+Cai, P., Lee, Y., Luo, Y. and Hsu, D.,.
 SUMMIT: A Simulator for Urban Driving in Massive Mixed Traffic.
-International Conference on Robotics and Automation (ICRA).
+International Conference on Robotics and Automation (ICRA) 2020.

 ### The SUMMIT Simulator
 Existing driving simulators do not capture the full complexity of real-world, unregulated, densely-crowded urban environments, such as complex road structures and traffic behaviors, and are thus insufficient for testing or training robust driving algorithms.
 SUMMIT aim to fill this gap.
 It is a high-fidelity simulator that facilitates the development and testing of crowd-driving algorithm extending CARLA to support the following additional features: